-Join us for our next webinar series on Advancing Team-Based Care!
+Follow our webinar series on Advancing Team-Based Care!

-March 1, 3:00PM EST: Beyond the Walls: Effectively Utilizing Community Health Workers and Clinical Home Visitors as Part of the Team In this webinar, we will focus on team members who work with patients in various capacities beyond the walls of the exam room but make an enormous contribution to clinical outcomes.
+Beyond the Walls: Effectively Utilizing Community Health Workers and Clinical Home Visitors as Part of the Team In this webinar, we will focus on team members who work with patients in various capacities beyond the walls of the exam room but make an enormous contribution to clinical outcomes.
 Participants will learn about their connections to the team, and the effective outcomes that result from their patient engagement.
+Video Slides Survey